Equivariant K-theory and Higher Chow Groups of Schemes: Applications to equivariant -theory

 and the first map is an isomorphism.
 Hence we only need to show that the second map is also an isomorphism.
-By \cite[Proposition~5.1]{KrishnaV}, we only need to show that $CH^*_G\left(X, i \right)$ is generated as $S(G)$-module by a set (possibly infinite) $S$ of homogeneous elements of a bounded degree.
-But we have shown in ~\ref{eqn:SIR**} that the map
+By \cite[Proposition~3.2(3)]{KrishnaV}, we only need to show that $\CH^*_G(X, i)$ is generated as $S(G)$-module by a (possibly infinite) set $S$ of homogeneous elements of bounded degree.